<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Increased diversification – Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes.

-You should also know that your company's plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
-All plan participants will be advised of any such restrictions, and they apply equally to all corporate employees.
+You should also know that the plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
+All plan participants will be advised of any such restrictions, which apply equally to all Verizon employees.

 Net Unrealized Appreciation (NUA)

-When you qualify for a distribution, you have three options:Pads with color diagrams and color shining on background-3
+When you qualify for a distribution from your 401k plan, you have three options:Pads with color diagrams and color shining on background-3

 • Take a distribution and pay ordinary income tax on the full amount.